rominana/projectportfolio/README.md

 ## *Contributions, issues, and feature requests are welcome*!

-Feel free to check the issues page!
+Feel free to check the issues page.

 #### License
 This project is MIT licence.